-Financial literacy is the “ability to make educated and informed decisions about your financial situation.”

-Clients without that ability often create more work for advisors.
+Financial literacy is the ability to make educated and informed decisions about your financial situation.
+Clients who don’t have that ability often create more work for advisors.

 How can you test a client’s financial literacy?
-Difficult conversations about overspending or insufficient saving are simple cues that demonstrate a client’s knowledge gap – and ultimately open the door for advisors to provide the necessary education.
-One way to overcome this is with value-added services, such as financial planning, that allow an advisor to educate while servicing their client’s broader needs.
+Difficult conversations about overspending or insufficient saving are simple cues that demonstrate a client’s knowledge gap.
+They also open the door for advisors to provide the necessary education.
+You can use value-added services like financial planning to both educate and serve your client’s broader needs.

 - Communicate the “why” and “how” of everything you do for clients so they understand the benefits you provide.

 It can be difficult to fully grasp a client’s financial wellness if you can’t see the whole picture.
-Implementing data aggregation technology can make it easier for you to capture and report on assets and liabilities you don’t manage—like a bank account or home loan—and ensure you’re having well-rounded and comprehensive discussions.
+Implementing data aggregation technology can help you capture and report on assets and liabilities you don’t manage, like bank accounts or home loans—ensuring that you have well-rounded and comprehensive discussions.
 Aggregation tools can also capture the information you need to create conversations about tricky topics, such as overspending.